ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/data_reduction/chip_atac/01-preproc_htstream.md

 multiqc -i ChIPseq-cleaning-report -o 01-HTS-ChIPseq-report ./01-HTS_Preproc
 ```

+**Do the same for the ATACseq experiment**

-Transfer ChIPseq-cleaning-report_multiqc_report.html to your computer and open it in a web browser.
+Transfer ChIPseq-cleaning-report_multiqc_report.html and ATACseq-cleaning-report_multiqc_report.html to your computer and open it in a web browser.

 Or in case of emergency, download this copy: [ChIPseq-cleaning-report_multiqc_report.html](ChIPseq-cleaning-report_multiqc_report.html) and [HTSMultiQC-cleaning-report_multiqc_report.html](ATACseq-cleaning-report_multiqc_report.html) for the ATACseq